Getting started

 method.

-The technology can be used for things for things such as live notifications, news tickers, chat rooms, shout-boxes, event logs, progress bars, etc.
+The technology can be used for things such as live notifications, news tickers, chat rooms, shout-boxes, event logs, progress bars, etc.

 Install